 V06-4, Summer 1993 – “Orobanche corymbosa, a ‘Low Profile’ Montana Native” by Judy Hoy reports the sighting of several populations in Ravalli and Deer Lodge counties; Richard Prodgers shows how to measure some community dynamics in “People Change – So Do Plant Communities”; “Harvesting of Pacific Yew No Longer Needed for Cancer Drug”; and “Conserving Rare Plants: The Forest Service and Center for Plant Conservation Join Forces”.

 Volume 05 (1991 - 1992)

-V 5, No. 2, Winter 1992 – In a “Profile of Montana’s Uncommon Plants,” Jan Nixon describes, “Jove’s Buttercup… Giant of the Plant World”; a reprinted newspaper article reports, “Howellia aquatilis Proposed for Listing as and Endangered Species; “Conservation Bullets,” from the Conservation Committee discuss wetlands protection, endangered species act renewal, toll-free pesticide info, Montana Wilderness Bill, recycling hotline, and Audubon Saves Ancient Cedar Grove; Ruth Unger offers, “Successful seed Collecting Tips for Natives”; “Knapweed as a Cash Crop,” is an interesting little reprint on what would seem an unlikely problem; and Richard Prodgers reports on, “Unusual Species Found on Reclaimed Coal Mine Sites.”
+V05-2, Winter 1992 – In a “Profile of Montana’s Uncommon Plants,” Jan Nixon describes “Jove’s Buttercup… Giant of the Plant World”; a reprinted newspaper article reports, “Howellia aquatilis Proposed for Listing as an Endangered Species"; “Conservation Bullets” discuss wetlands protection, renewing the Endangered Species Act, toll-free pesticide info, Montana Wilderness Bill, recycling hotline, and "Audubon Saves Ancient Cedar Grove"; Ruth Unger offers “Successful Seed Collecting Tips for Natives”; “Knapweed as a Cash Crop” is an interesting little reprint on what would seem an unlikely problem; and Richard Prodgers reports on “Unusual Species Found on Reclaimed Coal Mine Sites.”

 Volume 04 (1990 - 1991)